 Here’s Everi’s promotional video for the new game:

-Here is RandomSlots’ video shot with the Everi team; Coty Goodwin was the game designer of this one:
+Here is RandomSlots’ video shot with the Everi team; Coty Goodwin was the producer of this one:

 Ultra Cascades is Everi’s first cascading reels game, and it’s got a lot going on.
 First off, the cascading reels feature means whenever a line hit occurs (and this is an all ways pays game), those symbols will disappear and new ones will take their place.